Whitmore Lake Public Schools: Primary School - Grades K-6

-Administration

 Secondary School - Grades 7-12

 The first graduating class from Whitmore Lake High School was not until after 1950, due to the fact that there was not a high school built at the same time that the rest of the district was established.
 The new high school was completed in 2006, becoming the first "green" (environmentally friendly) building of the school district.
 The current high school is located at 7430 Whitmore Lake Road.
 The high school participates in a program called the Early College Alliance (ECA).
 In 2007, there were 417 students enrolled at the high school.
 202 (48.4%) of these students were female.
 The male population was made up of 215 students (51.6%).
 The ninth grade consisted of 124 students (29.7% of students).
 The tenth grade contained 119 students (28.5% of students).
 The eleventh grade was made up of 84 students (20.1% of students).
 The twelfth grade included 90 students (21.6% of students).

-Administration

 Early Childhood Center

 The Early Childhood Center is located next to the Administrative offices at 8845 Main Street.
 The Early Childhood Center at Whitmore Lake is an attempt to prepare students for success in their future academic lives.
 Early Childhood Center contains Early Childhood Special Education, First Steps Washtenaw, Head Start, Tuition Preschool, Great Start Readiness Preschool Program, Kids Club, and Kids Club Kindergarten Enrichment Daily Schedule.

-Administration

 Community Relations & Recreation

 Whitmore Lake Community Recreation hosts after school sports, swim lessons, exercise classes and open swim.
 The sports that Community Recreation is in charge of include: baseball, t-ball, softball, basketball, and soccer.
 The community pool is located in the South end of Whitmore Lake High School.